PrajktaPadare/prajkta_SEM2/README.md

-# secASEM1
+# prajkta sem 2
-THIS IS SEC A
+Hi!
-Hello
+THIS IS SEC A.